yamash723/macos/README.md

 ### [1/3] Xcode
 This process can't be automated.

-You can download Xcode by a link below manually.
+You can download Xcode by a link below with login.

 https://apps.apple.com/us/app/xcode/id497799835?mt=12